 Fish and Chips is one of the reasons that people visit Aldeburgh.
 Yes, you can get fish & chips all over Britain, but Aldeburgh Fish & Chips has a reputation for some of the best in the country.
 Luckily, they have three locations – two takeaway shops at either end of the town (Aldeburgh Fish & Chips and The Golden Galleon) and a sit down restaurant upstairs (The Upper Deck).
 They are the most popular Aldeburgh restaurants.
 The restaurant is too small to accommodate strollers, so it does not cater for children under three.

 The fish is so fresh, possibly caught that morning from one of the town’s fishermen.
 You can have cod, plaice, haddock, or scampi (shrimp), but the most traditional is cod.
 They have medium and large portions.
 Two people can easily share the large portion.
 While they also offer some other menu items, that’s not why there are long lines.
 I even waited 30 minutes once.
 I would avoid the mushy peas though, it’s just wrong.
-If the weather is decent, go to one of the takeaway shops and then you can eat your fish & chips on the seawall looking out over the North Sea.
+If the weather is decent, go to one of the takeaway shops and then eat your fish & chips on the seawall looking out over the North Sea.

 Got to one of the famous Fish & Chips shops before noon to be first in line!